 The Daily Telegraph ran a front page article on 27th December in which this writer was quoted.
 The article reported on the increase in the number of speeding fines issued by the courts in England and Wales in 2013 (the latest year for which figures are available).
 There were particularly sharp rises in areas such as Essex (up 44%) and Avon/Somerset (up 34%).
 These fines go to the Treasury and £45 million was generated as a result, but those figures do not include those who pay a fixed penalty notice or accept an education course (which they also have to pay for of course).

 What are the reasons for the increases?
 It seems very unlikely that it arises from more drivers exceeding the speed limit on the ever more congested roads.
 The main causes are probably the switch from old fashioned Gatso type devices with film cameras to digital cameras which never run out of film and where the processing can be automated, plus the increased use of speed awareness education courses.
 The police get a kick-back from the course operators and hence have a financial interest in generating more potential prosecutions.
-The ABD has reported in our past newsletters on this perversion of justice where the police are financially motivated to waive prosecutions, but the Government and senior police officers see nothing wrong in this morally dubious practice.
+We have reported in our past newsletters on this perversion of justice where the police are financially motivated to waive prosecutions, but the Government and senior police officers see nothing wrong in this morally dubious practice.
 If this happened with any other “crime” the police concerned would be prosecuted.